ianaumi/Singing-Bee/README.md

 ### Download our game!
 Click [here](https://ianaumi.itch.io/singing-bee) to download our game!
 Keep in mind that your device will detect our game as a virus.
-That's unfortunate, let us know if you have a suggestion on how we will make our game downloadable without detecting is as a virus!
+That's unfortunate, let us know if you have a suggestion on how we will make our game downloadable without the device detecting it as a virus!

 ## Credits
 <p>